-The marketing world has crossed a tipping point: what began as experimental AI adoption in 2023-2024 has evolved into a strategic necessity by 2025.
+The marketing world has crossed a tipping point: what began as experimental AI adoption in 2023-2024 has evolved into a strategic necessity by 2026.
 Nearly 90% of marketers now integrate AI into their processes in some way or form.

 But behind these adoption numbers lies a more complex story, one of remarkable productivity gains, persistent skills gaps, and emerging opportunities that will define the next decade of marketing.

-The adoption story varies significantly by company size and industry.
-68% of sales and marketing professionals now use AI at work daily.
-Interestingly, only 17% of these professionals received comprehensive, job-specific AI training, and the implementation depth differs dramatically:
+The story of AI adoption in marketing varies significantly by company size and industry.
+68% of sales and marketing professionals now use AI daily at work.
+Interestingly, only 17% of these professionals received comprehensive, job-specific AI training.

 The productivity benefits of AI in marketing extend far beyond basic automation.
 Marketing teams are 44% more productive thanks to AI, with the average professional saving 11 hours per week (Source).
 This time savings translates to: